AhmetZamanis/AhmetZamanis/README.md

 I am a data scientist and data analyst, constantly working to improve my skills and learn new methods.
+I mainly use R and RStudio for my work.

 I became interested in data science and data analytics during my MSc studies in International Management, at Bocconi University.
 After working for one year as a business analyst in niche consulting startups, I decided to focus on developing as a data scientist.